John Mason Neale

 Some of his hymns, indeed, such as Those eternal bowers, man hath never trod and Art thou weary, and thou languid are adaptations rather than translations, but others are a very marvel in their faithful rendering of the Greek and Latin into graceful, spirited English.

 A copy of the rare 1582 edition of Piae Cantiones was acquired by Thomas Helmore and John Mason Neale in 1853 from G. J. R. Gordon, Her Majesty's Envoy and Minister at Stockholm.
-Helmore adapted the carol melodies and Neale either paraphrased the carol lyrics into English or wrote entirely new lines.
+Helmore adapted the carol melodies and Neale either paraphrased the carol lyrics into English or wrote entirely new lyrics.
 Both the music and words were published in a Carols for Christmas-tide (London: Novello) in 1853 and Carols for Easter-tide in 1854; both collections contained 12 carols.

 The songs included in Carols for Christmas-tide include